Blog Framework Contact Us

 Step 1: Acknowledging the Risks

-The hospital had always assumed that because its electronic health records (EHR) system wasn't publicly advertised, it was safe.
+The hospital had always assumed that because its electronic health records (EHR) system was not publicly advertised, it was safe.
 In reality, default credentials, exposed services, and unrevoked user access meant the system was wide open.

 Step 2: Implementing Basic Security Controls